 Rigorous hands-on training includes both practicum and internship experience.

 Although California University and Edinboro University were CACREP accredited before the integration on July 1, 2022, we must apply for CACREP accreditation as a new university.
-We plan to apply to CACREP in January 2023 and hope to have a site visit during the spring semester of 2024.
+We reapplied to CACREP in January 2023, hope to have a site visit during the spring semester of 2024, and be approved by July 2024.
+Our Counseling Program is aligned with CACREP Standards and meets all educational requirements for counseling licensure in Pennsylvania.

 Number of concentrations in PennWest’s M.S. in Counseling program.
 Choose the one that suits your interests.